zhenjl/zen31/content/blog/golang-from-a-non-programmers-perspective.md

 For anyone coming from a language with threads, goroutine is not a difficult concept to understand.
 It's basically a light-weight thread that can be executed concurrently.
 You can run any function as a goroutine.

 The more difficult concept is interface.
-That's because it's a fairly new concept that doesn't really exist in other languages.
+That's because it's a <strike>fairly new concept that doesn't really exist in</strike> concept that's fairly different than other languages.
 Once you understand what interfaces are, it's fairly easy to start using them.
 However, designing your own interfaces is a different story.

 The one thing I've seen most developers complain about Go is the lack of generics.
 Egon made a nice [Summary of Go Generics Discussions](https://docs.google.com/document/d/1vrAy9gMpMoS3uaVphB32uVXX4pi-HnNjkMEgyAHX4N4) that you can read through.
 For me personally, I don't know any better.
 I have never used generics and I haven't found a situation where I strongly require it.